econVue

 A Critical Announcement

 On November 7th last year, the US Department of the Interior quietly released its final 2025 Critical Minerals List.1 For the first time, silver was formally designated as a critical mineral.
-More than an investable precious metal, silver underpins the electronics industry, solar manufacturing, and key infrastructure and defense systems.
-Its superpower: it is the most conductive metal for electricity on earth.
+No longer just an investable precious metal, silver underpins the electronics industry, solar manufacturing, and key infrastructure and defense systems.
+Its industrial superpower: it is the most conductive metal for electricity on earth.
+This new designation signals a shift in Washington’s thinking about critical resources.

 Price Volatility & China